Networkeng93/booknotes/system-design/system-design-interview/chapter21/README.md

  * Flexibility - System should be able to easily integrate new technologies in the future

 What requirements are out of scope?
- * Log monitoring - the ELK stack is very popular for this use-case
+ * Log monitoring - the ELK Stack: Elasticsearch, Kibana, Beats & Logstash stack is very popular for this use-case
  * Distributed system tracing - this refers to collecting data about a request lifecycle as it flows through multiple services within the system

 # Step 2 - Propose High-Level Design and Get Buy-In